-The Southeast Ridge is the most popular one taken when climbing Mönch.
+The Southeast Ridge is the most popular route taken when climbing Mönch.
 It is easily reached from the Jungfraujoch station on the R-line.

 Once you have disembarked at the station, you make the easy walk to the start of the ridge and begin climbing.
 The climbing starts out pretty easily along some looser rocks.
 As you continue to climb up, the rock quality improves.

 At about the halfway point of the climb, you reach the first snow ridge.
 For the rest of the way, you will need to climb alternatively over the rock and snow.

 Finally, you will reach the top of the ridge and walk along the exposed summit ridge, which takes you up to the top.

 Overall, the climb is not very technically difficult and is only rated as PD (peu difficile), or easy.
 However, the climb is quite exposed, which can take unprepared climbers by surprise if the weather changes quickly.